 Osteoarthritis is inflammation of the bones and joints.
 Although generally known as a problem of dogs, there are very few older cats that do not suffer from some degree of arthritic pain.
 The main source of pain for cats tends to be the lower back area however other joints can be affected.
-As they get older they find it more difficult to stand up after a sleep, become slower on when walking around and struggle to jump or climb stairs.
+As they get older they find it more difficult to stand up after a sleep, become slower when walking around and struggle to jump or climb stairs.
+Sometimes the only change of note is that they don’t jump as high as they previously did.
 Some animals will ‘warm out of it’ in warmer weather, but others remain stiff.
 Often owners mistake osteoarthritis for general old age changes and do not realise the pain their animal is in.

 In a small number of cases younger cats can acquire osteoarthritis.
 This may be due to injury or a congenital problem.